How to Save Bash Output to File? [3 Practical Cases]

-Capturing and saving command output in the Bash shell is an essential skill for effective data management.
-This article will explore simple techniques and commands to effortlessly save bash output to a file.
-Mastering this skill will empower you to efficiently handle and store valuable information.
+Capturing and saving command output in the Bash shell enables the user to preserve valuable information on file.
+It is an essential skill for effective data management.
+This article will explore simple techniques and commands to save bash output to a file.
+Such as by using the redirection process, the tee command, the printf command, and the heredoc.

-When you run a Bash script, it gives you output.
-Generally, you see these outputs on the terminal.
-But you can save these outputs in a file.
-I have listed some applications for saving bash output to a file.
+When you run a script, it is supposed to give you output.
+These outputs are generally displayed on the terminal.
+But you can also save these outputs in a file for later use or further processing.
+I have listed some cases for saving bash script output to a file.

 #!/bin/bash